 The Freedom of Information Act in the UK covers a wide range of organisations.
-It’s believed that more than 100,000 bodies are covered by the provisions of the Act.
+It’s believed that more than 100,000 bodies are covered by the provisions of the Act – from schools to hospitals.
 This means they have to receive and answer FOI requests that are sent to them.

 Public authorities under the FOI Act include NHS organisations, councils, fire services and police forces.
 However, not all groups that receive taxpayers money are considered as public authorities.
 For instance, charities that are given grants aren’t covered by the FOI Act.
 Some organisations that aren’t covered by FOI laws often act in the spirit of the Act, responding to the Act as if they were covered.
 In these instances can’t be challenged in the same legal way as if the organisation was officially covered by the Act.

 Private companies are not covered by the Freedom of Information Act.
 If you are looking to access information about yourself from a company, it may be possible to use a Subject Access Request (SAR) under the UK’s Data Protection Act 2018.
-There are some similarities between SAR and FOI requests.
+See more on this below.

 There’s no full list of public authorities that are covered by the FOI Act but the law does seek to detail the broad categories of authorities that are covered.
 Schedule 1 of the Act details authorities that are covered by the Act.
 The bodies that are covered by the Act can be altered by government ministers, but a general list of the main authorities that are covered is below.